LawrenceMiao/NoteVision/docs/sherry-docs/README.md

 Each image has a `.size`, `.format`, and `.mode` attributes.
 The size attribute returns the image size in a tuple that contains the width and height.
 The format attribute returns the image file format.
 The mode attribute returns the type and depth of the pixel in the image.
 There are many different modes provided by Pillow.

 You can rotate the image using the `rotate()` method.
-Sections of the image that have no pixel values are filled with black for non-alpha images or with transparent pixels for images that support transparency after the image rotation.
+After image rotation, any sections of the image that have no pixel values are filled with black for non-alpha images or with transparent pixels for images that support transparency.

 The `transpose()` method of the Image class can be used to transpose the image.
 You can flip or rotate the image in ninety degree steps.
 There are two keywords that can be passed to the transpose method:
 - FLIP_TOP_BOTTOM: Returns the given image vertically flipped